10 Best Things in Downtown Pigeon Forge

 For a night out, drop by Ole Smoky Moonshine and pull up to the bar for a tasting.
 Take home a jug of your favorite flavor or a souvenir of your trip.
 You'll also have a chance to enjoy some live music in downtown Pigeon Forge at the Ole Smoky Moonshine Barn.
 This is one of the most active music venues in downtown Pigeon Forge, so stop by to enjoy an outdoor concert.
 Check out Bootleggers Winery for a bottle of local wine and Yee-Haw Brewing Co. for a beer and a place to relax with friends.

 3. Tour Wineries and Distilleries

 It's impossible to visit Pigeon Forge and the Smokies without having a taste of the moonshine and wine.
 If you're traveling with a group of friends, or maybe planning a date with your sweetheart, a great option is the Rocky Top Wine Trail.
-Along the trail you'll be able to sample high quality wines at Hillside Winery, Apple Barn Winery, the Apple Barn Cider House, Mountain Valley Winery, and the Mill Bridge Winery.
-Start at any of the wineries and grab your passport for a tour of some of the best wines in the area and a gift at when you reach the end!
+Along the trail, you'll be able to sample high-quality wines at Hillside Winery, Apple Barn Winery, the Apple Barn Cider House, Mountain Valley Winery, and the Mill Bridge Winery.
+Start at any of the wineries and grab your passport for a tour of some of the best wines in the area and a gift when you reach the end!
 Or just enjoy a relaxing evening out at one of these wineries with a glass of excellent, local wine.

 And you can't leave without having some moonshine.
 The Ole Smoky Moonshine Barn at The Island is a great spot to enjoy a few samples and bring home a jar of your favorite.
 Take a tour at The Tennessee Shine Company and pick up a souvenir or two along the way.
 For an authentic, Pigeon Forge experience, head to The Old Forge Distillery, a location steeped in the history and heritage of the Smokies.